 - Overcoming fear of heights/roller coasters/etc.

 Unfortunately biases still exist, so it’s best not to write about controversial topics like religion or disabilities like OCD, social anxiety, or other impairments.

 Use the Right Format

-Your student’s main college essay should be a traditional essay style.
-There’s no need to be overly clever, submit a poem instead of an essay, or try other unusual tactics.
+Nothing fancy or outlandish is needed here, so try not to be overly clever, submit a poem instead of an essay, or try other unusual tactics.

 The main college essay is really about your student showing a little of their interior life to an admissions counselor.

 If you want to submit additional materials, especially if they are relevant to your major, use the supplement or look for an invitation to send additional work.

 Don’t Be Afraid of Humor and Fun!

 If your student is a fun, playful person, they should let that shine in the essay!

 Life isn’t all about the events that shake us to our core– in fact, those events are few and far between.

 Consider things like an important memory, a treasured family tradition, or a key part of the student’s culture.

 Remember, college admissions counselors read hundreds of these applications and essays a day, and thousands in one admissions cycle.

-Finding the Right College is a Journey
+Finding the Right College Is a Journey

 As your student works on their essay, you may be thinking, “How do we know what schools to apply for – that we can afford?”

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT HOW TO PAY FOR COLLEGE